Residents' associations - what you need to know

 Types of meetings

-Being a part of a residents association means that you’ll be attending meetings, but you may also be involved in organising and running them.
-The key to meetings being successful is to have an organised agenda, a good committee, trying to keep them interesting and making sure everyone feels comfortable.
+Being part of a residents' association means that you’ll be attending meetings, but you may also be involved in organising and running them.
+The key to meetings being successful is to have an organised agenda, a good committee, keeping them interesting and making sure everyone feels comfortable.

 There are different types of meetings that’ll be held:

-- Annual General Meeting – This is an important meeting where the committee reports on the association’s activities and finances over the year.
+Annual General Meeting – This is an important meeting where the committee reports on the association’s activities and finances over the year.
 Your constitution should state when and how this meeting will be held.
-Your committee will also end its term and existing or new committee members can be elected or reappointed.
+Your committee will also end its term and new members elected (or existing ones reappointed).
 Members can also vote on any amendments to the constitution during this meeting.

-- Special General Meeting – This is a meeting that may be requested by members in addition to the usual meetings, often to raise or vote on an urgent subject that’s arisen.
+Special General Meeting – This is a meeting that may be requested by members in addition to the usual meetings, often to raise or vote on an urgent subject.
 If a certain number of members request this to the Secretary, this should be organised.

 Minutes are a written record of what’s said and agreed at a meeting.
 Usually, the Secretary would take the minutes during the meeting.
 Following the meeting, the Secretary will make sure the minutes are typed up properly and check with the Chair that they’re an accurate reflection of the meeting.